iivanoo/covid-apps-observer/data/data_uk/reports/resources/net.hscni.covid19ni___2.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="net.hscni.covid19ni 1 reviews"/>
 </p>

+> only works on recent phones, completely misses the point...must work everywhere or it is pointless.<br> :date: __2020-08-11 12:19:23__

 > It came to stop as I had no tracing ability and said no more.<br> :date: __2020-07-31 23:15:28__

 > doesn't work...!<br> :date: __2020-07-31 22:10:26__